itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Scenario:
   1. A player moves their piece into the last row of the board
-  2. the piece gets promoted to a king, and can now move both directions
+  2. The piece gets promoted to a king, and can now move both directions
-  3. the game state and GUI update with the new changes Post Condition: the piece becomes a king, and the GUI shows the new game state
+  3. The game state and GUI update with the new changes Post Condition: the piece becomes a king, and the GUI shows the new game state

 Exceptions: N/A